matt-chung/bmalayi_directrnaseq/README.md

 rownames(counts) <- illumina_quant[,1]
 ```

-#### Exclude Wolbachia genes from counts dataframe
+### Exclude Wolbachia genes from counts dataframe
 ```{r}
 counts <- counts[!grepl("^gene",rownames(counts)),]
 ```

-#### Plot gene length versus log2 MinION:Illumina normalized count ratio for each gene
+### Plot gene length versus log2 MinION:Illumina normalized count ratio for each gene

-Genes with a ratio of >2 have more counts from MinION while genes with a ratio of <-2 have more counts from Illumina.
+Genes with a ratio of >2 have significantly more counts from MinION while genes with a ratio of <-2 have significantly more counts from Illumina.
 From the plot, the only genes skewed towards the MinION-sequenced sample are those of a smaller gene length, indicating most of the counts from the MinION sample are being assigned to smaller genes.
 On the other hand, more of the larger genes are skewed towards the Illumina sample, indicating the counts are more evenly distributed among the different genes.

 ```{r,fig.height=4,fig.width=6}
 counts.plot.df <- as.data.frame(cbind(counts$MinION/counts$Illumina,